phillbush/legv8/README.md

 can synthesizde the rtl netlist with the following command.

 	$ cd cpu-singlecycle
-	$ make rtl
+	$ make PROG=sumtwo rtl

 **Notes.**
-To run the simulation with another program, replace `sumtwo` in the Makefiles with the program you assembled.
-To run the simulation with another CPU, replace the `cpu-singlecycle` directory with the directory of CPU you want to test.
+To run the simulation with another program, replace `sumtwo` in the `make` invocations with the program you assembled.
+To run the simulation with another CPU, go to a directory other than `cpu-singlecycle`.

 ## INSTRUCTIONS